-- When establishing or restoring vegetation, inspections should be performed biweekly. - Once established, inspections of health, density and diversity should be performed at least twice annually during both the growing and non-growing seasons. - The vegetative cover must be maintained at 85%; if vegetation has damage, the area must be reestablished in accordance with the original specifications and the inspection requirement above. - Mowing/trimming of vegetation must be performed on a regular schedule based on specific site conditions; only turf grass should be mowed at least once a month during growing season.
-Native vegetation may be harmed by inappropriate mowing or trimming.
-The maintenance plan must indicate areas that should not be mowed or trimmed and personnel trained. - Vegetated areas must be inspected at least once annually for erosion, scour and unwanted growth; any unwanted growth should be removed with minimum disruption to the remaining vegetation.

-• All use of fertilizers, pesticides, mechanical treatments and other means to ensure optimum vegetation health must not compromise the intended purpose of the GI wet pond.
+- When establishing or restoring vegetation, inspections should be performed biweekly. - Once established, inspections of health, density and diversity should be performed at least twice annually during both the growing and non-growing seasons. - The vegetative cover must be maintained at 85%; the area must be reestablished in accordance with the original specifications and the inspection requirement above. - Mowing/trimming of vegetation must be performed on a regular schedule based on specific site conditions; perimeter grass should be mowed at least once a month during growing season. - Vegetated areas must be inspected at least once annually for erosion, scour and unwanted growth; any unwanted growth should be removed with minimum disruption to the remaining vegetation. - All use of fertilizers, pesticides, mechanical treatments and other means to ensure optimum vegetation health must not compromise the intended purpose of the wet pond filter.